 Eloi, Eloi, Lama Sabachthani?

 Which translate to “My God, My God, why have you forsaken me?”.
-These words paint the image of Jesus as the bearer of all sin – he is the only god throughout all of men’s writings that dared to sacrifice himself for his people.
-Jesus overcame sin to pay for a death penalty that we had earned by breaking covenant with God.
-When he was on the cross, the weight of the sin of the entire world was upon him, and God became dirty like us.
-The undeniable realization is that God (the father) had to turn his back on his son because of the sin that was on Him – our sin.
+These words paint the image of Jesus as the bearer of all sin – he is the only god throughout all of history that dared to become as dirty as his people, and sacrifice himself for his people.
+Jesus overcame sin to pay for a death penalty that we had earned.
+When he was on the cross, the weight of the sin of the entire world was upon him, and he became sinful like us.
+The undeniable realization is that God the Father had to turn his back on his son because of the sin that was on Him – our sin.

 And so we get a brief glimpse into the relationship between God and his son and observe just how painful humanity’s broken promise to God was.
-The act of bearing the sins of the world illustrates the love Jesus had for his people, as he (God) was willing to be separated (for a time) from his father by bearing our sin.
+The act of bearing the sins of the world illustrates the love Jesus had for his people, as he was willing to be separated (for a time) from his father by bearing our sin.
 Never before has anyone else’s god shown such a love to the point where they would themselves become just as dirty and detestable as the world for the purpose of redeeming us.
-In fact, no other god written about has ever been interested in redeeming us at all, but rather more in controlling us.
+In fact, no other god written about has ever been interested in redeeming us at all, but rather more having us claw our way up to their lofty position.
 Other gods hold our souls for ransom, but Jesus became a ransom for our souls.
-Other gods offered ascetecism while Jesus offered freedom.
-He knew we would never be worthy and so he stooped to our level of filth so that we could be raised to his level of purity.
+Other gods offered rules and asceticism while Jesus offered freedom.
+He knew we could never make ourselves worthy, and so he stooped to our level of filth so that we could be raised to his level of purity.

-One can’t even begin to imagine the sorrow that must have been on Jesus as he felt our dirt on him for the first time.
-A righteous and holy God picked up our filth and wore it as clothing while he was dying on the cross.
-Jesus did what no other gods worshipped by the people ever did: dwelled among the people, became common among the people, and sacrificed himself for the people.
+Jesus did what no other gods worshipped by the people ever did: dwelled among the people, became common among the people, and sacrificed himself for all humanity.